Can Togay

-Can Togay (/tr/; born August 27, 1955), also known as János Can Togay, is a Hungarian film director, screenwriter, actor, poet, producer, cultural manager and cultural diplomat.
+Can Togay (/tr/; born August 27, 1955), also known as János Can Togay, is a Hungarian film director, screenwriter, actor, poet, and cultural diplomat.

 Biography

 Can Togay was born the son of Turkish parents.
-He spent his childhood in Germany.
-In 1969, he joined the Péter Halász troupe.
-Between 1973 and 1978, he studied on the German and English faculty of Eötvös Loránd University, followed by two years of post-graduate work on German-French comparative linguistics under Jean-Marie Zemb of the Sorbonne Nouvelle in Paris.
-He finished in 1980.
-In 1984, he graduated from the faculty of direction of the Színház- és Filmművészeti Főiskola (College of Theatrical and Video Arts) in Budapest as the student of Zoltán Fábri.
+He grew up in Budapest, Hungary and Leipzig, East Germany.
+In 1969, he joined the Péter Halász theatre troupe in Budapest.
+From 1973 to 1978, he studied German and English literature and linguistics at Eötvös Loránd University in Budapest, followed by two years of post-graduate work on German-French comparative linguistics with Jean-Marie Zemb at Sorbonne Nouvelle in Paris.
+He graduated in 1980.
+In 1984, he received a degree in film directing from the University of Theatre and Film Arts in Budapest, and he was a student of Zoltán Fábri.
 In 1991 he moved to Finland for four years.

 His 1992 film A nyaraló was screened in the Un Certain Regard section at the 1992 Cannes Film Festival.

-In 1978, he had poems published in the Mozgó Világ (Moving World).
-In 2004, his first collection of poems was released by the publisher Aranykor Kiadó (Golden Age Publisher).
-He conceived the idea of the Holocaust Memorial Cipők a Duna-parton (Shoes on the Danube Promenade) in Budapest, and was also a co-maker of it with Gyula Pauer.
+In 1978, his poems were published in Mozgó Világ (Moving World).
+In 2004, his first volume of poetry was released by Aranykor Kiadó (Golden Age Publisher).
+He conceived the idea of the Holocaust Memorial Cipők a Duna-parton (Shoes on the Danube Promenade) in Budapest with artist Gyula Pauer.

-Since January 1, 2008, he is the head of the Collegium Hungaricum Berlin, the Hungarian Institute for Science and Culture in the German capital and the cultural attaché of the Hungarian Embassy.
+From January 1, 2008 to October 1, 2014, he was head of Collegium Hungaricum Berlin, the Hungarian Institute for Science and Culture in Berlin; he was also the cultural attaché at the Hungarian Embassy in Berlin.